espressif/esp-hosted/docs/c_api.md

 ### 2.10 `int wifi_set_softap_config(esp_hosted_control_config_t softap_config)`

-This is used to set configuration of ESP32 softap .
+This is used to set configuration of ESP32 softAP .

 #### Parameters
 - `softap_config` :
-Set configuration of ESP32 softap
+Set configuration of ESP32 softAP
 - `ssid` :
 SSID i.e. Name of AP.
 This should be a string upto 32 characters.
 - `pwd` :
 Password or passphrase.
 This should be string of 8 to 63 characters.
 - `channel` :
 WLAN channel ID.
-Supported channels for softap are from 1 to 11.
+Supported channels for softAP are from 1 to 11.
 - `encryption_mode` :
-Supported encryption *i.e.* authentication modes for softap are:
+Supported encryption *i.e.* authentication modes for softAP are:
   - 0 : OPEN
   - 2 : WPA_PSK
   - 3 : WPA2_PSK
   - 4 : WPA_WPA2_PSK
 - `max_connections` :
-Software limit of maximum number of stations which can connect to ESP32 softap.
+Software limit of maximum number of stations which can connect to ESP32 softAP.
 This can have value from 1 to 10.
 Driver/Hardware current limit is 10.
 - `ssid_hidden` :
-If softap should broadcast its SSID or not
+If softAP should broadcast its SSID or not
   - 0 : SSID should be broadcasted
   - 1 : SSID should not be broadcasted
-- `bandwidth` : set bandwidth of ESP32 softap
+- `bandwidth` : set bandwidth of ESP32 softAP
   - `WIFI_BW_HT20` : 20MHz Bandwidth
   - `WIFI_BW_HT40` : 40MHz Bandwidth